How to Study in College: 12 Powerful Tips for Lasting Success

 But be selective about the items you really need.
 Your cell phone is probably not one of them, so put it on silent and tuck it away in a bag where it can't interrupt your focus.
 A laptop makes it easier to take notes, but the distractions of games, email, and social media might derail your concentration, so it might be more effective to work with pen and paper.

 Many college students like to listen to music while they study.
 Whether music is an effective tool is up for debate.
-Music can boost productivity and attentiveness for repetitive tasks that require focus, but it can also make it more difficult to concentrate on complex tasks requiring a lot of cognitive processing.4 If you find tunes helpful, be sure to bring your music player and a set of headphones along for your study sessions.
+Research has revealed that music can boost productivity and attentiveness for repetitive tasks that require focus, but it can also make it more difficult to concentrate on complex tasks requiring a lot of cognitive processing.
+If you find tunes helpful, be sure to bring your music player and a set of headphones along for your study sessions.

 7. Try different study techniques.